AndreGuerra123/NUTT/README.md

 ### Usage
  - Install Latex and Editor (Texmaker is recommended)
-    '''

     sudo apt-get install texlive texlive-latex-extra texlive-science psutils texmaker
-    '''

  - Clone this repo to a folder and open in Texmaker editor.
- - Start by modify Meta/meta.tex
+And see the section 'Write Your Thesis'

 ### Developing
  - Install IDE (Visual Studio Code)

-    '''
     sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make
     sudo apt-get update
     sudo apt-get install ubuntu-make
     umake ide visual-studio-code
-    '''

  - Install Latex
-    '''

    sudo apt-get install texlive texlive-latex-extra texlive-science psutils
-   '''

  - Clone this repo to a folder and open in IDE.
  - Add LaTex Workshop extension.
  - Build (Ctrl-Alt-B) and view generated 'thesis.pdf' file.
  - Make source code alterations and a pull request to contribute.

-## Usage
+## Write Your Thesis

  - Start by mofify the Meta/meta.tex file and add your meta information there.
  - Look at thesis.tex to check what is the structure of the thesis.